MnZrK/fdcpp/readme.md

 ## About

 DC++ client written in F#.
-For now the UI is only console, intented to make HTML/JS ui, probably with Aurelia.
+For now the UI is only console, intended to make HTML/JS ui, probably with Aurelia.

 ## Build